 Is it Necessary to Retwist Locs?

 While your dreads are developing, retwisting is necessary.
-Necessary process needs to be followed, otherwise, your dreads will get damaged.
+The necessary process needs to be followed, otherwise, your dreads will get damaged.

 It is important to know the dreading method before deciding to go for it.
 The whole dreading process can take 6 – 12 months.
-During this time, you need to maintain the process tips meticulously to achieve the benefits of not re-twisting locs.
+During this time, you must maintain the process tips meticulously to achieve the benefits of not re-twisting locs.